Updated: Nov 19

 “Resilience is our ability to survive and flourish through our traumas, stressors, responsibility shifts and challenges offered by life.”- Sherrie Campbell

 When I was first considering the consultant life, I asked a dear friend who was already established in the field for some advice.
 “Rhonda,” he said, there’s going to be feast and famine - days when you’re on top of your game, and other days when you are going to struggle.
-But if you can stay strong, and stay focused, it will be one of the greatest things you’ve ever done.”
+But if you can stay strong, and stay focused, it'll be one of the greatest things you’ve ever done.”

 I think this is the same for all self-made businesses - unqualified successes as well as times of challenge.
-The trick, however, is to find tools that will help you to weather the storms when they come - as they will, and come out the other side relatively unscathed.
+The trick, however, is to find tools that will help you to weather the storms when they come - as they will - and come out the other side relatively unscathed.

 What we’re talking about here, is RESILIENCY, which the Webster-Merriam dictionary describes as, “an ability to recover from or adjust easily to adversity or change.”